Equivariant $\mathbb R$-test configurations of polarized spherical varieties: Classification of -equivariant normal -test configurations

 With the help of Proposition \ref{mult-rule-isotypic}, we can show the main classification results Theorems \ref{main-thm-1}-\ref{main-thm-3}.
 The remaining part of the proof is essentially from \cite{LL-arXiv-2021}.

 Suppose that $G/H$ is a spherical homogeneous space and $(X,L)$ a polarized spherical embedding of $G/H$.
 For simplicity, we write $\mathfrak M$ in short of $\mathfrak M_\mathbb R(G/H)$.
 Also assume that there is a $B$-semiinvariant section $s_0$ of $L$ with weight $\chi_0$.
-Recall that for the moment polytope $\Delta_L$ of $(X,L)$, we can decompose ${\rm H}^0(X,L^k)$ into direct sum of isotypic components (cf. \cite[Section 17.4]{Timashev-book}),
+Recall \eqref{Delta-L-k}, we can decompose ${\rm H}^0(X,L^k)$ into direct sum of isotypic components (cf. \cite[Section 17.4]{Timashev-book}),

 where $V_\lambda$ is the irreducible $G$-representation of highest weight $\lambda$.
 The Kodaira ring of $M$ is given by

 Suppose that $\mathcal F$ is a $G$-equivariant filtration on $R$.
 Then by Definition \ref{filtrantion-def} (1)-(2), we have